 ATRT2 assessment of recommendation effectiveness

 ICANN should review capacity of the language service department versus Community need for the service, and make relevant adjustments.
-The Language service is important to what ICANN does and its plans for the future based on the outreach program already in place.
+The Language service is important to what ICANN does and its plans for the future are based on the outreach program already in place.
 Whilst it is recognized that there has been a significant improvement in the Language Services Department, the Translation Services component should evolve to be able to sustain an expected significant increase in activity.
 This shift from a craft-based ad-hoc supply/demand to a continuous industrial pipeline of documents involves the ability to:

 accurately predict the time to translate a document at any time of the year, based on the knowledge of historical periodic activity (past ICANN meeting cycles, peak periods, holidays, etc.);